libavg/libavg/sphinxdoc/ui.rst

             Factory method that creates a button from filenames of the images to be displayed for different states.

+    .. autoclass:: Transform(trans, [rot=0, scale=1, pivot=(0,0)])

+        Encapsulates a coordinate transformation and can be used to change the position, rotation and scale of a node.

+        .. py:attribute:: pivot

+            The point around which rot and scale are applied.

+        .. py:attribute:: rot

+            Rotation in radians.

+        .. py:attribute:: scale

+            Multiplies the size of the node.

+        .. py:attribute:: trans

+            The translation.

+        .. py:method:: moveNode(node)

+            Changes a :py:attr:`node`'s pos, angle and size by applying the transform.

-    .. autoclass:: TransformRecognizer(node, [eventSource=avg.TOUCH | avg.MOUSE, startHandler=None, moveHandler=None, upHandler=None, stopHandler=None, initialEvent=None, friction=-1])
+    .. autoclass:: TransformRecognizer(eventNode, [coordSysNode=None, eventSource=avg.TOUCH | avg.MOUSE, startHandler=None, moveHandler=None, upHandler=None, stopHandler=None, initialEvent=None, friction=-1])

         A :py:class:`TransformRecognizer` is used to support drag/zoom/rotate functionality.
 From any number of touches on a node, it calculates an aggregate transform that can be used to change the position, size and angle of a node.
         The class supports intertia after the node is released.

+        :param avg.Node eventNode:

-        :param avg.Node node: The node to attach to.
+            The node to attach to.
 The :py:class:`TransformRecognizer` registers an event handler to react to any contacts for this node.

+        :param avg.Node coordSysNode:

-The node is also used to determine the coordinate system for the offsets returned by the callbacks.
-The :py:class:`TransformRecognizer` does not move the node itself.
+            Used to determine the coordinate system for the transforms returned by the callbacks.
+If :py:attr:`coordSysNode` is not given, :py:attr:`eventNode` is used as default.
+The :py:class:`TransformRecognizer` never modifies any nodes itself. :py:attr:`coordSysNode` can be used to separate the node that is the 'handle' for the events from the node that is being moved - for instance, to allow moving and rotating a window by dragging the title bar.

         :param eventSource: